Zefiro (train): Västtrafik X80

-The trains are designed for the colder weather conditions under which the fleet will operate, including temperatures as low as -40 degrees Celsius and snow drifts up to 80cm deep.
+The trains are designed for the colder weather conditions under which the fleet will operate, including temperatures as low as -40 degrees Celsius and snow drifts up to 80 cm deep.

 They are equipped with a winter package including an uprated propulsion system, a single-axle drive and enhanced slip-slide regulation.
 The bodyshells were manufactured by Bombardier Sifang (Qingdao) Transportation Ltd in China with final fit-out of all other components performed at the Hennigsdorf works in Germany.
-The trains have been thoroughly temperature tested already, and will be tested further in Sweden winter 2022.
+The trains have been thoroughly temperature tested already, and will be tested further in Sweden during winter 2022.

+In 2023, it was reported that the delivery would be further delayed to 2025, due to adjustments needed to indoor climate control following intensive winter tests.